gsvarovsky/json-rql/README.md

 # json-rql
 _JSON Resource Query Language, for simple, consistent query APIs_

-This repository and library primarily presents a _convention_ for expressing queries against structured resources, using JSON.
-It is intended to help application developers resolve the tensions between _expressibility_ and _simplicity_, and between _agility_ and _future-proofing_, in API design.
+This repository and library presents a _convention_ for expressing queries against structured resources, using JSON.
+It helps resolve the tensions between _expressibility_ and _simplicity_, and between _agility_ and _future-proofing_, in API design.
 It is based on [JSON-LD](https://json-ld.org).

 A simple example query:
 ```json